 Understanding who your customer is, forms the basis of all your other marketing efforts.
 Even if you think you know who they are, it never hurts to do some research every now and again; things might have changed.

-Step two: Understand your customer
+Step two: Organising your customers

 Trying to promote your products and services to absolutely everyone on your target customer list will be extremely expensive and ineffective – even if you believe everyone can use or benefit from your product/service.

 Grouping or segmenting your potential customer based on particular characteristics will allow you to focus your marketing efforts – and find that low hanging fruit.
 This grouping could be based on:

 Learn more about organising your customers to grow your business.

 Step three: Understand yourself

 Once you know a bit more about your customer, it’s easy to assume you can jump straight in and start cleverly marketing your business in all the right places.
 But why should someone buy from you?
 What makes you different to your competitors?

 Sounds simple, but formalising this ‘Know thyself’ stage is often overlooked.